joshwegener/living-docs/.github/README.md

 ## For Your Project

-Run `./setup.sh` and choose YOUR preferred methodology.
+Run `./wizard.sh` and choose YOUR preferred frameworks.
 You don't have to use what we use!

 ---